danclegg/chameleon-docs/docs/source/getting-started/building-2d-pipeline.rst

 Step 2: :ref:`Threshold<learn-ui-threshold>`
 -----------------------------------------------

-In this step you will adjust the HSV threshold values.
+In this step, you will adjust the HSV threshold values.

 Hue-Saturation-Value (HSV) is a way of digitally represented colours, similar to Red-Green-Blue (RGB).
 However, HSV encodes the colour in terms of its hue, making it easier to filter out a certain colour.